How agreements work on Mable

 How to cancel planned sessions

-We understand that sometimes unforeseen circumstances require you to cancel a session.
-Please make sure to include a cancellation policy in your agreement in case this happens.
+We understand that sometimes you will need to cancel a session.
+Please include a cancellation policy in your agreement, just in case.

 Support workers